Ur-Energy (URG)

 Roger L. Smith, Chief Financial Officer and Chief Administrative Officer

-Mr. Smith joined Ur-Energy in May 2007 and has 35 years of experience in mining and manufacturing, including finance, accounting, IT, ERP and systems implementations, mergers, acquisitions, audit, tax, and public and private reporting in international environments.
-He served as Ur-Energy's Chief Financial Officer and Vice President Finance, IT and Administration until May 2011, when he also assumed the title and responsibilities of Chief Administrative Officer.
-Prior to joining Ur-Energy, Mr. Smith served as Vice President, Finance for Luzenac America, Inc., a subsidiary of Rio Tinto.
+Mr. Smith has 35 years of experience in mining and manufacturing, encompassing finance, accounting, IT, ERP and systems implementations, mergers, acquisitions, audit, tax, and public and private reporting in international environments.
+He joined Ur-Energy in May 2007.
+Previously, Mr. Smith served as Vice President, Finance for Luzenac America, Inc., a subsidiary of Rio Tinto PLC, and as Director of Financial Planning and Analysis for Rio Tinto Minerals, a division of Rio Tinto PLC, from September 2000 to May 2007.
+He has also held finance and accounting positions with companies such as Vista Gold Corporation, Westmont Gold Inc., and Homestake Mining Corporation.

 Steven M. Hatten, Chief Operating Officer

-Mr. Hatten was named Ur-Energy Chief Operating Officer in October 2022.
-He previously served as Vice President Operations for the Company since 2011, and prior to that, was Ur-Energy's Engineering Manager from 2007 to 2010 and Director of Engineering and Operations from 2010 to 2011.
-He possesses over 30 years of experience in uranium production, with a strong background in in situ recovery (ISR) uranium design and operations.
-His prior experience includes working as a Project Engineer for Power Resources, Inc., Manager, Wellfield Operations for Rio Algom Mining Corp., and Operations Manager at Cameco's Smith Ranch – Highland Facility.
+Mr. Hatten was appointed Chief Operating Officer in October 2022, having served as Vice President Operations for Ur-Energy since 2011.
+He was also the company's Engineering Manager from 2007 to 2010 and Director of Engineering and Operations from 2010 to 2011.
+With over 30 years of experience in uranium production, he possesses a strong background in in situ recovery uranium design and operations.
+His prior roles include Project Engineer for Power Resources, Inc., Manager, Wellfield Operations for Rio Algom Mining Corp., and Operations Manager at Cameco's Smith Ranch – Highland Facility.

 AI Analysis | Feedback